 4 The word 'coercion' has been used for related but maybe different things including coercions in programming languages and coercions in linguistics.
-See Asher and Luo [1] for a use of coercive subtyping in modelling linguistic coercions and Retoré et al
+See Asher and Luo

-^[2] for another proposal of using coercions to deal with some linguistic coercions in lexical semantics.
+^[1] for a use of coercive subtyping in modelling linguistic coercions and Retoré et al [2] for another proposal of using coercions to deal with some linguistic coercions in lexical semantics.

-We can then show that the conservativity result in [15] can be carried over to the current setting and, in particular, if the original type theory is strongly normalising, so is the type theory extended with the subtyping entries.
+It is then possible to show that the conservativity result in [17] can be carried over to the current setting6 and, in particular, if the original type theory is strongly normalising, so is the type theory extended with the subtyping entries.
 As a consequence, the extension with subtyping entries preserves logical consistency - a basic requirement for a type theory to be employed for formal semantics.